DanielleSpring/Final-Project/README.md

     3) You will receive a an error for line 54113, column G - Manually remove the single ' around the A in the CSV

 ##### **Ontario Wages - Stats Canada**
+Datasets in the forms of CSV were pulled from Statistics Canada using the following filters:
+    - Geography: Ontario
+    - Wages: Average Weekly Wage
+    - Reference Period: 1997 to 2021
+    - Type of Work: Full Time*
+    - Sexes:  Male and Female
+    - Age Group:  25 to 54 years and >55 years old

+* Full-time employees are those who usually work 30 hours or more per week at their main or only job.
+Estimates in thousands, rounded to the nearest hundred.

+NOTE: CSV for Database Loading were used for downloads.*

 ##### **CPI - Stats Canada**